JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 # Run FreeFileSync on another Raspberry Pi
 You don't need to build anything again on the other Raspberry Pi hosts but you will need to copy over the various libraries and other dependencies so the executable can run.
-Compilation made and tested on Raspberri Pi 4 RAM 4GB with clean updated Raspberry PI OS on 22.11.2020.
+Compilation made and tested on Raspberry Pi 4 w/4GB RAM using clean updated Raspberry Pi OS on 22.11.2020

 ## 1. Create zip file with executable and all dependencies
 Once the executable binary has been created and verified working, copy all dependency libraries to the same folder as the binary, then copy the `Build/Resources` folder, then zip them all up in a file.